liubin06/VariationalBPR/README.md

 ## 7. License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0. - see the [LICENSE](LICENSE) file for details.

+## 8. Acknowledgements
+We are profoundly grateful to the anonymous reviewers of IEEE TPAMI for their exceptional efforts in elevating the conceptual foundation and theoretical depth of the Variational BPR framework.